ENikS/LINQ/README.md

                           });

 ```
-For more information visit MSDN: https://msdn.microsoft.com/en-us/library/system.linq.enumerable.aspx
+For more information about original implementation please visit MSDN: https://msdn.microsoft.com/en-us/library/system.linq.enumerable.aspx

 ### Implementation details
-This library uses Iterable iterface T[System.iterator] natively implemented in Javascript by most of collection types (Array, Map, Set, String).
+This library uses Iterable iterface T[System.iterator] natively implemented by most Javascript engines for collection types (Array, Map, Set, String).
 As result iterations are done much faster compared to IEnumerable implementation.
 The code is also backwards compatible with IEnumerable implementation.

-All relevant methods are implemented with deffered execution so no unnecessary iterations are performed.
+All relevant methods are implemented with deferred  execution so no unnecessary iterations are performed.

+### Noming Convention
+Method names are following original C# convention (Name starts with capital letter) for compatibility reasons.
+It is done so the code could be cut/pasted from C# to JavaScritp with minor reformatting.